wix-incubator/wix-code-docs/wix-contacts-backend-v2/wix-contacts-backend-v2/Contacts/guides/Intro.md

 &nbsp;

+ > **Note:** This module is [universal](/api-overview/api-versions#universal-modules).
+Functions in this module can run on both the backend and frontend, unless specified otherwise.

  When a new visitor first shares some of their contact information with your site, they're added to your
 * [Contact List](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&ctionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Fcontacts).